15 Scary Things Air Pollution Does to Your Body

 The Hyde Park walkers did much better within the first hour—volunteers’ lung capacity improved significantly and it lasted for more than 24 hours in many cases.
-By comparison, the group strolling along polluted Oxford Street benefitted very little during at first, and experienced no benefits later.
+By comparison, the group strolling along polluted Oxford Street benefited very little during at first, and experienced no benefits later.
 What’s more, walking in Hyde Park eased arterial stiffness in the volunteers by as much as 24 percent; walking along Oxford Street yielded much smaller gains—about 16 percent at most.
-If you want to reduce your air-pollution exposure, try these hacks when you exercise.

 Uh oh is right.
-A new study shows that air pollution has been linked to poorer sperm quality.
+A study shows that air pollution has been linked to poorer sperm quality.
 “Our next step is to study if pollution is directly associated with infertility,” says lead study author Xiang Qian, PhD, an assistant professor at the Jockey Club School of Public Health and Primary Care at the Chinese University of Hong Kong.
 Qian and colleagues analyzed sperm from 6,475 men aged 15 to 49 years, and found that men who breathed in more pollution were more likely to have abnormally shaped and smaller sperm.
 Of note, these men had more sperm than their counterparts who were not exposed to high labels of particulate matter, but it was of poorer quality.
 “We speculate this might be due to the compensation mechanism, but pollution is associated with lower normal sperm,” Qian says.
-It is unclear whether these changes affect fertility, but it doesn’t hurt to find out the 13 things men can do to increase chances of pregnancy.

-You’d be surprised how some everyday habits can increase your risk for kidney problems.
+You’d be surprised how air pollution can affect organs other than your lungs, like your kidneys.
 Where you live may also play a role: Researchers at Washington University School of Medicine in St. Louis and the Veterans Affairs (VA) St. Louis Health Care System culled national VA databases to evaluate the effects of air pollution and kidney disease on nearly 2.5 million people over a period of 8.5 years, beginning in 2004.
 They compared data on kidney function to air-quality levels collected by the Environmental Protection Agency (EPA) as well as the National Aeronautics and Space Administration (NASA).

 “There is a lot of data in places like China, where pollution is bad, that show it can cause pigmentation changes and accelerate aging of the skin,” says Adam Friedman, MD, associate professor of Dermatology and director of the Supportive Oncodermatology Clinic at George Washington School of Medicine and Health Sciences in Washington, DC.
 The substances in pollution damage skin cells and interfere with the skin’s ability to repair itself.
 The result is age spots, wrinkles, and loose folds, says Dr. Friedman.